JuliaLang/julia/doc/src/manual/functions.md

 [typically be named `f!(x, y)`](@ref man-punctuation) rather than `f(x, y)`, as a visual reminder at the call site that at least one of the arguments (often the first one) is being mutated.

+!!! warning "Shared memory between arguments"
+    The behavior of a mutating function can be undefined when a mutated argument shares memory with another argument (e.g. when one is a view of the other).

 ## Argument-type declarations